paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 - Provide migration guidance for major changes including how to opt-in for new features and **Continuous Integration Enforcement**

-Version consistency is enforced automatically by the CI pipeline on all pull requests and commits to the `main` branch:
+Version consistency is enforced by the CI pipeline on all pull requests and commits to the `main` branch:

 - The `ckversions` script validates that major and minor versions are consistent